 Detection Rules

-The InsightIDR Detection Rules page allows you to modify ABA detection rules, modify UBA detection rules, create basic detection rules, subscribe or contribute to Community Threats, and gain a deeper understanding of the detection rules InsightIDR uses to create investigations and track notable events.
+The InsightIDR Detection Rules page allows you to modify detection rules, modify legacy detection rules, create basic detection rules, subscribe or contribute to Community Threats, and gain a deeper understanding of the detection rules InsightIDR uses to create investigations and track notable events.

-Attacker Behavior Analytics expose the finite ways in which attackers gain persistence on an asset, and send and receive commands to victim machines.
-Each ABA detection rule hunts for a unique attacker behavior.
-You can see all ABA detection rules and the number of detections over the last 30 days in the Attacker Behavior Analytics tab.
+You can view all of the built-in detection rules and the number of detections over the last 30 days in the Detection Rule Library tab.
 You can also view details specific to each rule including:

 View and manage your detection rules using the filter, sort, and search functionalities.